Learn CW (Morse Code) as a language

 To analyze existing learning methods, we should consider our goals.
 We need a conversational language.
 We are doing the same thing as sitting around the living room and chatting.
 Nobody is taking notes or transcribing, as in a business conference or legal proceeding.
 If the casual conversation turns technical or to some specialty, then our rate of speaking and understanding will slow down.
 The same thing happens in any language, as well as in CW.

 1. The Farnsworth method

-This method makes use of the fact that the brain can decipher the dits and dahs at a high speed.
+This method makes use of the fact that the brain can decipher the dits and dahs at high speed.
 The letters are sent at a fast speed and lots of space is left between each one so that the brain has increased recognition time.
 Some of the code tapes use 22 wpm for the letter speed and only shorten up the space to increase the speed.
 The Farnsworth method was first described in the late 50s and has become a standard way to learn CW.

 The military method is sometimes touted as “the way.”
 The purpose of this form of communication was to provide a written copy to another person.
 The person “copying” the code would hear a symbol and immediately type it.
 The sound triggered a motor response, but no understanding.
-The information received was 5 letter code groups, which included digits, and was unreadable until someone decoded it.
-This would not be very suitable for our use.
+The information received was five letter code groups, which included digits, and was unreadable until someone decoded it.
+This method would not be very suitable for our use.

 3. Morse Code Tapes